Nutty

 With e-money account providers, you don’t have this.
 However your money is still safe and secure.
 Instead, it’s held separate from the e-money account provider’s money, in a completely separate bank account with a large international bank, such as Natwest, all in your business’s name, and can only be returned to your business (or you).
 If the e-money provider were to go out of business, your money would still exist and be returned to you.
 This is called safeguarding.

 We hope that’s made business bank accounts easier to understand if you’re a sole trader.
-And you’re able to make the right decision about picking a great bank account for your business.
+And given you all the information you need to make the right decision about picking a great bank account for your business.

 It’s a good idea to first decide what features you might want from a business account, and then find an account to suit you.
 Do you think you’d need just the basics?
 Or maybe multiple currencies, such as Euros from customers abroad, or features to help you manage your budget, create invoices, or even accept payments directly from customers via text messages, emails or in person.

-If you want the full works, including multiple currencies, and for no monthly fee, check out Revolut¹.
-They’ve got everything you need (and more), plus it’s super easy to use.
+If you want the full works, including multiple currencies scroll up or click the best business account for international payments.
+They’ve all got everything you need (and more), plus they're super easy to use.

 If you’re just looking for an account for international payments, check out Wise Business¹.
 It’s the cheapest account for foreign currencies, and there’s a huge range of currencies.
 You can also save and invest your business money too (generating more income).